 We lease approximately 950 square feet of office space in Austin, Texas from Powershift Ventures, LLC, under a month to month lease.
 The rent is currently \$2,200 per month.
 Our Chairman of the Board, Steven G. Papermaster, is the president and a beneficial owner of Powershift Ventures, LLC.
 Mr. Papermaster also controls Powerlift Ventures, L.P., one of our principal stockholders.
 Please read "Certain Transactions" and "Principal Stockholders" for more information.

 LEGAL PROCEEDINGS

-We are not involved in any material legal proceedings.
+We are currently not a party to any material legal proceedings.